Esri/defense-solutions-webappbuilder/DistanceAndDirection/ReadMe.md

 ### Create a Circle using the Distance Calculator Interactively

-		* Choose the Circles tab on the Distance and Direction Tool
+		* Choose the Circle tab on the Distance and Direction Tool
 		* Expand the Distance Calculator section
 		* Enter a Time
 		* Enter a Rate